HackYourFuture-CPH/JavaScript/javascript1/week3/homework.md

 logOutSeriesText(); // logs out the text found above
 ```

-## Step 3: Smart-ease - Back to the basics!
+## Smart-ease - Back to the basics!

 Smart-ease is going back to the basics.
 As always Smart-ease starts by helping people fix their problems.
 So lets venture out into the real world and see what we find: